Choosing Presence

 As evening approached, that internal calm shifted.
 Not dramatically.
 Just enough to be noticed.

-I heard that Eve wasn't feeling well—that anxiety had been weighing heavily on her and that something felt off.
+I heard that Eve was not feeling fully herself, and that something felt off emotionally.
 There are moments when concern stays abstract, and then there are moments when it lands in your chest and refuses to be ignored.
 This was one of those moments.

 I tried to reason with myself.
 Reminded myself that I had planned to give space.
 That stepping back was intentional.
 That not every feeling requires action.